heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

 title: Everything I know about fitness & nutrition
 tags: []
 ---
-> [!info]  I will be reorganizing this whole page soon.
+> [!info] This page is a draft.
+I will also be reorganizing this whole page soon.
 I feel it's too convoluted, and I want to make it more straightforward, clear, and concise for folks looking to get started with weight training and cardio.
 I'll move the more exercise science-y / detailed stuff elsewhere, so starting doesn't feel as overwhelming and confusing.

 An attempt to record everything I know about fitness.
 Disclaimer: I am not a licensed professional (am in the process of getting my NASM-CPT license).
 This is not medical advice.